jessicatingley/csc212-gradebook/README.md

 #### Credits:
 **Project created by Brynne Wright, Jessica Tingley, and Alex Sampalis.** <br />
 <br />
 Brynne focused primarily on building the **Individual class** and use case implememnation in main.
-She created the **readme** document for the application with all neccessary contents. <br />
+She developed **pseudocode** for class functionality and processes in main.
+Lastly, she created a **readme** document for the application with all neccessary contents. <br />
 <br />
-Jessica focused primarily on building the **Category class** and use case implememnation in main.
-She implemented the **read/write** and **update** functionality for input and output files and oraganized the gradebook algorithm in main. <br />
+Jessica focused primarily on building the **Category class** and use case implememnations in main.
+She implemented the **read/write** and **update** functionality for input and output files and oraganized the gradebook algorithm in main.
+She also aided Alex in the development of the Course class. <br />
 <br />
-Alex focused primarily on building the **Course class** and all possible outputs from user commands.
-She implemented the update functionality developed my Jessica to modify input files when utilizing this class. <br />
+Alex focused primarily on developing **Course class** processes.
+She implemented the update functionality to modify input files when utilizing this class. <br />
 <br />
-***All members collaborated and contributed to all aspects of the application beyond their primary tasks.***
+***All members collaborated and contributed to other aspects of the application beyond their primary tasks.***

 #### License:
 [License](link)